-Meet bellyboarding, the art of riding waves on a small wooden board, and an ancient recreational practice that conquered the globe and never disappeared.
+Meet bellyboarding, the art of riding waves on a small wooden board.
+Learn more about the ancient recreational practice that conquered the globe and never disappeared.

 The oldest bellyboard known to man is a 4'-to-4'5'' rare model from the early 18th century.
 The board is part of Hawaii's Bishop Museum collection and is made of either koa wood or breadfruit.

-However, in the United Kingdom - where bellyboarding was introduced by World War I soldiers George Tamblyn and William Saunders - the bellyboards continued conquering new fans, and have always kept the dream alive.
+However, in the United Kingdom - where bellyboarding was introduced by World War I soldiers George Tamblyn and William Saunders - bellyboards continued conquering new fans and kept the dream alive.

-Since 2003, the World Belly Board Championships (WBBC) attract hundreds of bellyboarders to Chapel Porth, in England's Cornwall, to an incredible and timeless event that gathers old and young riders.
+Since 2003, the World Belly Board Championships (WBBC) have attracted hundreds of bellyboarders to Chapel Porth, in England's Cornwall, to an incredible and timeless event that gathers old and young riders.